Elba Liquefaction Project & EEC Modification Project

 ELC is a Delaware limited liability company formed by Southern Liquefaction Company, LLC, a Delaware limited liability company, and a unit of Kinder Morgan.

-On July 15, 2015, Kinder Morgan and Shell announced that they have reached an agreement for Kinder Morgan to purchase 100 percent of Shell’s equity interest in Elba Liquefaction Company, LLC (ELC), owner of the Elba Liquefaction Project.
+On July 15, 2015, Kinder Morgan and Shell announced that they have reached an agreement for Kinder Morgan to purchase 100 percent of Shell’s equity interest in Elba Liquefaction Company, LLC (ELC).
 Prior to the announcement, Kinder Morgan owned 51 percent of the ELC joint venture and Shell owned the remaining 49 percent.
-Kinder Morgan purchased the remaining 49 percent of the joint venture that it did not already own.
 Shell continues to subscribe to 100 percent of the liquefaction capacity.

 Permitting continues for the proposed Project, which consists of 10 small-scale liquefaction units purchased from Shell.
 They will be integrated with the existing Elba Island facility and enable rapid construction compared to traditional large-scale plants.
 The next step in the regulatory approval process is for the Federal Energy Regulatory Commission to issue a draft environmental assessment.